Cubic Yards Calculator

 Rectangle Border Area

-Let's see what formulas are used in this process.
+Here are the formulas used in this process.

 Calculating the area of the outer and inner areas: